Transportation in Mississauga: Airport rail link

 Union Pearson Express is an airport rail link connecting Toronto Pearson International Airport in Mississauga with Union Station in Downtown Toronto that began service in June 2015.
-It has one station in Mississauga, Toronto Pearson Terminal 1 station located at Terminal 1 of the airport.
+It has one station in Mississauga, Pearson Airport station, located at Terminal 1 of the airport.

 Light rail

 The Hurontario LRT is an under construction 18 km light rail line that will operate along Hurontario Street into Brampton.
 It will connect with Cooksville GO Station and Port Credit GO Station, and have stops with intersecting bus rapid transit corridors, including the Dundas Street BRT along Dundas Street, the planned 407 Transitway along Highway 407, and the Mississauga Transitway at the City Centre Transit Terminal on Rathburn Road.